biazhong/test/files/A Demo Application.md

 Users can download the summary results produced by PyPRS for the equal allocation procedure by clicking the link below:

-<a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Download Results for GSP</a>
+<a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Download Results for the Equal Allocation Procedure</a>